MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    > [!div class="mx-imgBorder"]
    > ![Create a new bot](media/create-bot-2.PNG)

-    AI for Customer Service Virtual Agent creates the bot and opens it in the Bot Designer.

 2. Create a topic, which defines the conversation path a customer takes with the virtual agent for a specific customer intent.
 For example, a customer may want to make an appointment at a store.
 Click **Topics** in the navigation pane, and then click **New topic** to open the **Create a new topic** screen.

    > [!div class="mx-imgBorder"]